 Ipswich is the administrative centre of Suffolk County, and currently enjoys the distinction of having one of the fastest rising economies in Great Britain.
-Ipswich is projected to expand employment by as much as 30,000 by 2023.
-In 2011, its population of 70,000 was classified as 85% economically active by the Office of National Statistics - an impressive figure given the national average of 76%.
+Ipswich is projected to expand employment by as much as 30,000 by 2023 and recruitment agencies in the area will help support businesses by finding the right staff for permanent, temp or contract positions.

 Transport and logistics account for another quarter of Ipswich's job market, and the finance and banking sector provides an additional fifth of local jobs.
 Median weekly income was £458.60, and 4.8% of residents (most of whom fall into the 18-24 age group) were without work in 2012.
 But recruitment agencies anticipate unemployment in the region will decline steadily as the UK rebounds from the recent economic downturn.

 Ipswich is home to a vast range of recruitment agencies and these are predominantly concentrated between the River Orwell and Christchurch Park.
 The highest proportion of employment firms are found in the Buttermarket area and the majority of these offer multi sector services.
 Employers and job seekers looking for a specialist agency, in sectors such as a construction or engineering, will find services on the outskirts of the town.